Program and Research Council

 Academic Leadership Team (ALT)

-Scheduled on the first Wednesday of every month, the core group includes the VPA, AVP Research and Faculty Affairs, AVP Student and Academic Services, the deans and the business manager responsible for academic programming.
-The extended group meets monthly (on the third Wednesday) and includes the deans, AVPs, school directors, the registrar, and business managers.
+Scheduled on the first Wednesday of every month, the core group includes the VPA and senior leaders in the academic portfolio.
+The extended group meets monthly (on the third Wednesday) and includes the core group plus representatives from the program areas, student and academic services, and other key stakeholders from across the portfolio.

 Strategic Enrolment Management (SEM)